How to Open a Convenience StorePosted on: November 19, 2021 in Convenience Stores

 Buying an Existing Convenience Store

 Buying an existing convenience store can be… convenient!
-Purchasing a pre-existing store means someone else already did all the hard work.
+Purchasing a pre-existing store means someone else already did most of the hard work.
 In many cases, an existing store will already have a customer base, equipment, products, necessary licenses and permits, employees and more.
-You may even be able to save some money on the purchase or improve the store’s margins.
+Some improvements you can expect to make would be covered under renovations for accessibility and/or energy efficiencies.

 However, before you buy an existing store, it’s important to understand why it’s for sale.
 If the owner is selling it because they’re losing money or going out of business, you may want to think twice about the purchase.
 Look at every aspect of the store.
 Is everything up to date?
 Consider the customer demographic.
 What kind of products is the store selling, and do its current offerings appeal to its target demographic?
 Is the store currently profitable?
 How many vendors are there, and what are their contract terms?